 2. Make Your Employees Accountable

-It probably seems more convenient to let your tellers share registers and let cash roll over from one shift to the other, but when you blur the lines of responsibility and no one is accountable for his or her own cash, you’re the one that loses.
+It may be convenient to let your cashiers share registers and let cash roll over from one shift to the other, but this blurs the lines of responsibility.
+When this occurs, no one is accountable for his or her own cash, and the business is the one that loses.
 When you have no idea who was handling cash when money went missing, you can’t identify how mistakes happened, who made them, and how to prevent them in the future.

 3. Use Counterfeit Detectors